 - Placement - Kin options are explored, identified and mapped.

-For more information refer to Practice Guide: Family led decision making - key concepts
+For more information refer to the practice guide Family-led decision making - key concepts.

 - Recognises families as experts in their own lives.